1 Introduction

 i.
 Programme Leaders and Module Leaders are responsible for implementing action arising, and for informing support services of specific issues.

 ii.
 Issues which are outside the control of programmes should be communicated to the relevant academic or departmental managers.
-Where major and intractable problems impact directly on academic quality and standards, such communications to managers should be copied to the Dean - Learning Enhancement and Innovation.
+Where major and intractable problems impact directly on academic quality and standards, such communications to managers should be copied to the Associate Provost Learning and Teaching.

 iii.
 Programme Leaders will inform students of the outcomes of resulting actions.
 They may use noticeboard, electronic bulletin board or conferences, as appropriate.
-Module Leaders may also feedback to students, if the opportunity arises.
+Module Leaders are to provide feedback to all module surveys (MEQs) and so close the feedback loop.

 4 Roles and Responsibilities: Programme Level Feedback

 i.
-Heads of Subject are responsible for ensuring that procedures are carried out.
+Heads of Discipline are responsible for ensuring that procedures are carried out.

 iii.
 Decisions on short- and longer-term action are the responsibility of the Programme Committee, and the Programme Leader is responsible for implementation.

 iv.
-Actions taken in response to feedback should be recorded at the next Programme Committee.
+Actions taken in response to feedback should be recorded in the Student Voice Portal and at the next Programme Committee.

 v.
-Any issues that cannot be resolved easily at Programme Committee level must be referred to the School Quality Enhancement Committee (SQEC).
+Any issues that cannot be resolved easily at Programme Committee level must be referred to the College Quality Assurance and Enhancement Committee (CQAEC).

 vi.
 Issues which are outside the control of programmes should be communicated to the relevant academic or departmental managers as quickly as possible.
-Where major and intractable problems impact directly on academic quality and standards, such communications to managers should be copied to the Dean - Learning Enhancement and Innovation.
+Where major and intractable problems impact directly on academic quality and standards, such communications to managers should be copied to the Associate Provost Learning and Teaching and Head of Student Engagement.

 vii.
-Ongoing issues must feed into College annual monitoring procedures.
+Ongoing issues must feed into Programme, School and College level continual monitoring procedures.

 viii.
 Communication to students of responses to feedback is the responsibility of both the student representatives and of the Programme Leader.
 The latter may use noticeboard, electronic bulletin board or conferences, as appropriate.